-Improved safety and security on rail Improved safety and security for rail workers Expected outcome The expected outcomes are further detailed to the following intermediate outcomes more directly linked to the Agency's safety portfolio: Expected outcome 7.
-All railway operators - IM, RU, ECM - understand and accept their responsibility and actively implement an SMS to control the risks of operational activities; 8.
-An increased performance of and trust in the different safety related control levels in the system - ERA, MS, NSA, ASBO, ECM CB, accreditation, recognition, 9.
-NIB;Safety and safety management/performance related data is shared in an open and transparent way; Outcome indicators Note: they will be further developed in future SPDs Number of open type 3 issues when issuing SSC's/ overall number of certificates issued Number of SSC's issued with reduced validity period/ overall number of certificates issued Number of appeals made by operators in a year linked to SSC certification/ average number of SSC's issued per year Percentage of NSA's audited with at least 1 deficiency (focused on deficiencies still open from the 1st cycle).
-Note: this is a rolling indicator NSA Monitoring: number of deficiencies still open (follow-up of the 1st cycle) vs number of deficiencies of the 1st cycle (rolling indicator) Note: this is a rolling indicator Number of peer reviewed NIB's Number of volunteering NIBs to participate in the NIB peer review/ total number of NIB's (on a yearly basis) Expected resource envelope: Human resources (22) 28.65 FTE's + 4.13 additional FTE's from SAP implementation Financial resources (23) € 1,258,487 (out of which € 744,000 for NSA costs & € 134,484 for PoE costs) Fee-based Partially
+Expected outcome Improved safety and security on rail Improved safety and security for rail workers The expected outcomes are further detailed to the following intermediate outcomes more directly linked to the Agency's safety portfolio: All railway operators - IM, RU, ECM - understand and accept their responsibility and actively implement an SMS to control the risks of operational activities; An increased performance of and trust in the different safety related control levels in the system - ERA, MS, NSA, ASBO, ECM CB, accreditation, recognition, NIB; 3.
+Safety and safety management/performance related data is shared in an open and transparent way; Outcome indicators Number of open type 3 issues when issuing SSC's/ overall number of certificates issued Number of SSC's issued with reduced validity period/ overall number of certificates issued Number of appeals made by operators in a year linked to SSC certification/ average number of SSC's issued per year Percentage of NSA's audited with at least 1 deficiency (focused on deficiencies still open from the 1st cycle).
+Note: this is a rolling indicator NSA Monitoring: number of deficiencies still open (follow-up of the 1st cycle) vs number of deficiencies of the 1st cycle (rolling indicator) Note: this is a rolling indicator Number of peer reviewed NIB's Number of volunteering NIBs to participate in the NIB peer review/ total number of NIB's (on a yearly basis) Expected resource envelope: Human resources 28.35 FTE's + 2.4 additional FTE's from SAP implementation Financial resources € 1,416,204 (out of which € 744,000 for NSA costs & € 136,154 for PoE costs) Fee-based Partially

-$^(^{22})$ The human resources are shown in FTE, not headcount.
+$^{15}$ The human resources are shown in FTE, not headcount.
 For more information, please refer to Annex IV.

-(23) The financial resources shown here only take into account the operational expenditures.
+&lt;sup>16 The financial resources shown here only take into account the operational expenditures.
 For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.